h5py/h5py/docs/source/guide/group.rst

 Groups are the container mechanism by which HDF5 files are organized.
 From a Python perspective, they operate somewhat like dictionaries.
-In this case the "keys" are the names of group entries, and the "values" are the entries themselves (:class:`Group` and :class:`Dataset`) objects.
+In this case the "keys" are the names of group members, and the "values" are the members themselves (:class:`Group` and :class:`Dataset`) objects.

 Group objects also contain most of the machinery which makes HDF5 useful.
-The :ref:`File object <hlfile>` does double duty as the HDF5 `root group`, and serves as your entry point into the file:
+The :ref:`File object <hlfile>` does double duty as the HDF5 *root group*, and serves as your entry point into the file:

     >>> f = h5py.File('foo.hdf5','w')